mysticai11/mysticai11/README.md

 ### Hi there

 - 🔭 I’m currently working on Python.
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on related topics.